 - Select the features that correspond to the trace result or process as required.

 Geometry results make it easy to display the trace result as graphics in the map view.
 At most, geometry results will contain three (multipart) geometries: one multipoint, one polyline, and one polygon.
 Each geometry represents the union of the geometry of the results of that spatial type.
 The

 Utility exposes the geometry result for each potential geometry type.
-If the result does not include a certain geometry type, the corresponding property will be null.
+If the result does not include a certain geometry type, the corresponding property will be nil.

-If geometry results are found, create a new graphic for each geometry in the geometry results and add them to a graphics overlay in the map view.
-If the result does not include a geometry type, it will be null.
+- If geometry results are found, create a new graphic for each geometry in the geometry results and add them to a graphics overlay in the map view.
+If the result does not include a geometry type, it will be nil.

 If function results are included, they will contain a

 Utility for every

 Utility contains the original function definition as well as the function result.